polyfy/polylith/readme.md

   util   ·  ·  ·
   cli    x  +  +

+  When the environment is known, we also know which components are used.

   In this example, payer uses user and util, user uses util, and cli uses payer.
+  The + signs mark indirect depencencies.
+Here the cli base depends on user and util, via 'cli > payer > user' and 'cli > payer > util'.
 Each usage comes from at least one :require statement in the brick.
-  When the environment is known, we also know which components are used.

   Example:
     poly deps env:myenv